-Tires are one of those things that are super specific to you.
+Tires are one of those things that are super-specific to you.
 Depending on when you pick up your electric bike, and how specific the design is, the tires it comes with might work for a while.
-There's just so many options and so many different use scenarios that no single tire will ever be right for everything.
+There are just so many options and so many different use scenarios that no single tire will ever be right for everything.

 When the sky turns gray and the rain starts falling there’s no reason you have to stay home.
-There’s a lot of fun to be had riding through the rain and mud of a perfect trail.
-If you want to stay comfortable though fenders are a must.
+There’s a lot of fun to be had riding through the rain and mud but if you want to stay comfortable, the best MTB mudguards are a must.

 Some bikes, typically drop-bar gravel bikes, will have actual fender mounts.
 If you have the option of mounting more substantial fenders then take advantage.
-The better coverage will leave you more dry as well as keep your rear wheel from spraying anyone behind you.
-If you don’t have fender mounts then clip on fenders are another option.
+The better coverage will leave you drier as well as keep your rear wheel from spraying anyone behind you.
+If you don’t have fender mounts then clip-on fenders are another option.
 They don’t do much to protect the bike, or your riding buddy, but they will keep you quite a bit cleaner.

 You’ve got that extra battery, put it to use.
-The last thing you want to do is find yourself with extra battery life, extra miles to cover, and extra fun to be had when the sun starts to peak behind the ridge.
-The right light for your bike means you can keep riding even if it gets late.
+The last thing you want to do is find yourself with extra battery life, extra miles to cover and extra fun to be had when the sun starts to peak behind the ridge.
+The best mountain bike lights mean you can keep riding even if it gets late.

 With the right lights, you can also start your ride after the sun goes down.
 Riding trails at night is an entirely new experience.
 No matter how many times you’ve covered a favorite trail, riding it at night is new.
 Many of the markers you’ve come to know are completely erased when the moon is high instead of the sun.
 The adventure is fresh again and you aren’t dependent on long summer days.

 For some people shoes for bikes means cleats and pedals that let you clip in.
-That’s a great way to go and it brings with it a huge discussion of pedal systems and shoes choices.
+That’s a great way to go and it brings with it a huge discussion: which is the best mountain bike shoes and best mountain bike pedal combination?
 It’s not the only option though.
 Many people prefer to ride with flat pedals.